theblockchainhub/CFD/cfd-network/README.md

 2) Organization "Org1" has been replaced by "Comp1"
 3) Organization "Org2" has been replaced by "Comp2"

+After cloning this repository, put the "cfd-network" folder in the fabric-samples folder (i.e. same level as first-network)

 This Capstone Project was successfully tested on an Oracle VM VirtualBox with:
 - Ubuntu 16.04.4 LTS
 - Docker CE 18.03.0-ce, build 0520e24